 All of our spacious post-delivery rooms are private.
-They feature a restroom with a shower, television and DVD player.
+Each room features a television, DVD player and private restroom with a shower.
 One person can stay with you overnight.
 Our chairs fold out for sleeping and we’ll provide linens and blankets for comfort.

 Flexible Rooming In

 The majority of our babies will remain in the room with mom at all times - called flexible rooming in - which is recommended by The American Academy of Pediatrics.
 This encourages bonding, and allows nurses to work closely with moms.
 Nurses will provide holistic care to both the mom and baby, giving guidance on how to bath, diaper and feed their newborn.